smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - TIE: **American Gods** by Neil Gaiman and **Assassin's Apprentice** by Robin Hobb and **The Lies of Locke Lamora** by Scott Lynch and **The Ocean at the End of the Lane** by Neil Gaiman and **The Three-Body Problem** by Cixin Liu and **Kindred** by Octavia E. Butler, each read 5 times

 **TOTAL**: 896 books read, with 645 unique titles.
+510 books were used only once for this square.
 Skipped 26 times.
 Substituted 7 times.

 #### Most Read Authors